Olivia d'Abo: Music career

 D'Abo is a singer-songwriter, guitarist, and pianist.
 She has composed and performed for various soundtracks.
 Her single "Broken" is in the film Loving Annabelle.
 Her debut album, Not TV, was released in July 2008.

 D'Abo also performed backing vocals for Julian Lennon's Help Yourself, and a duet with Seal's "Broken".
 She also co-wrote the song "Love Comes from the Inside" with Italian singer Laura Pausini, which was featured on Pausini's English-language debut album, From the Inside.

 D'Abo performed a duet on Bon Jovi's "Livin' on a Prayer" for their 2003 acoustic album This Left Feels Right.

 Podcast appearances

 In October 2015, d'Abo started a weekly podcast called Every Friday with Dan and Olivia, co-hosting the program with Dan Miles of the Friends of Dan music podcast.

 On 8 July 2016, d'Abo appeared on Ken Reid's TV Guidance Counselor podcast.

 Personal life

-She was formerly engaged to singer Julian Lennon; the engagement ended in 1992.
+D'Abo’s engagement to singer Julian Lennon ended in 1992.

-She also dated James Quakenbush from 2019-2022.

-Olivia became engaged to actor Thomas Jane in 1998 after working with him on several projects such as "The Velocity of Gary" and "Jonni Nitro."
-In 2001 the couple called off the engagement.

-She has one son, Oliver William d'Abo (b.
-1995), and was married to songwriter and music producer Patrick Leonard from 2002 to 2012.
+Her son, Oliver William d'Abo, was born in 1995.
+In 1998, she became engaged to actor Thomas Jane after working with him on several projects including The Velocity of Gary and Jonni Nitro.
+In 2001, the couple called off the engagement.
+D'Abo was married to songwriter and music producer Patrick Leonard from 2002 to 2012.